 DeviceName eq '@{triggerBody()?['DeviceName']}'

-Now add a ‘Condition‘ to your Flow and add the following condition.
+Now add a ‘Condition‘ to your Flow and add the following Expression.

 Under True add a new Update Item Action and Select the SharePoint List from Earlier.
 Use the ID from “Get Item” in the ID field.